Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 What to be aware of

-- Orcon only has 12- or 24-month plans, so make sure you are able to commit for this time period or you will need to pay an early termination fee.
+- If you choose a 6-, 12- or 24-month plan, make sure you are able to commit for this time period or you will need to pay an early termination fee of $250.

-- While Gigantic Fibre promises speeds of 700-900Mbps down and 500Mbps up, this does depend on speed test server location and capacity.
+- While Gigantic Fibre promises speeds of up to 900Mbps down/500Mbps up, this does depend on the server location and capacity.

 - If you need help with your account or plan, Orcon doesn’t have a customer service team you can reach by phone.
 All queries are managed by email.

-Orcon broadband is worth considering if you are after an unlimited data plan and can commit to a 12- or 24-month contract.
-While the broadband plans are basic, you can choose to add on or bundle a number of extras to create a package to suit your household and you can save on monthly bills you opt for Orcon Power or Orcon Mobile.
+Orcon broadband is worth considering if you are after an unlimited data plan and can commit to a 6-, 12- or 24-month contract.
+While the broadband plans are basic, you can choose to add on or bundle a number of extras to create a package to suit your household.
+By adding Orcon Power or Orcon Mobile, you can save more on your monthly bills.

 It’s good to know that if you need to wait for fibre to get installed to your property, Orcon offers the ADSL While You Wait plan so you stay connected.
 However, if you are the type of person that likes to be able to call when you have a problem, this is not possible with this provider as communication is managed over email.